-Also an enthusiastic recitalist, Mr. Helmchen has performed at prestigious venues around the world.
-In addition to recent engagements at The Frick Collection/New York, Carnegie’s Weill Recital Hall (with cellist Marie-Elisabeth Hecker), the Coast Recital Socity, San Fransisco Performances, ArtSpring, Wigmore Hall and the Alte Oper in Frankfurt, he also appears regularly at major German festivals, as well as the Schubertiade, Lockenhaus and Marlboro festivals.
+In addition to recital engagements at the Frick Collection/New York, Carnegie’s Weill Recital Hall (with cellist Marie Elisabeth Hecker), San Francisco Performances, Wigmore Hall/London and the Alte Oper in Frankfurt, he has appeared at the Schubertiade, Lockenhaus and Marlboro festivals.
 He was artist-in-residence at Germany’s 2017 Schwetzingen SWR Festival.